miodrag4/miodrag4/README.md

 <p dir="auto">🎓 I am Miodrag Stosic, a recent graduate from <strong> Queen's University</strong> with an bachelors degree in <strong>Computer Engineering</strong> </p>

-🔭 I’m currently working on obtaining a full time position.
+🔭 I’m currently working on obtaining a full-time position.
-🌱 I’m currently learning new skills to improve professional skills.
+🌱 I’m currently learning new skills to improve my professional skills.
 👯 I’m looking to collaborate on with other developers.
-📫 How to reach me: My email @mile.stosic02@gmail.com
+📫 How to reach me: My email is mile.stosic02@gmail.com or the links below.
-😄 Pronouns: He/Him
+😄 Pronouns: He/Him.
-⚡ Fun fact: I have been skydiving before!!
+⚡ Fun fact: I have been skydiving before!

 ## 🔗 Links